burhop/prime/README.md

 **Some next steps are:**
  1. Parallelization - Use all the cores and GPUs
  2. Expanding to larger ints.
- 3 Support for unlimited size ints
+ 3. Support for unlimited size ints
- 4.More efficient use of memory to support unlimited prime calculations (right now, all the bitsets are kept in memory) 5.More efficient storage of the numbers (ping me if you have ideas)
+ 4. More efficient use of memory to support unlimited prime calculations (right now, all the bitsets are kept in memory)
+ 5. More efficient storage of the numbers (ping me if you have ideas)

 While C++ is efficient, Python is more fun for trying out clever ideas.
 Some next "fun" steps are: